Device Pairing (iOS)

 Get the SSID of the connected Wi-Fi network

-/// Asynchronously returns the SSID of the current Wi-Fi network.
+/// Get the SSID of the current Wi-Fi asynchronously.

 /// @param success Called when the task finishes successfully.
-TYSuccessString will be returned.
+ThingSuccessString will be returned.

 /// @param failure Called when the task is interrupted by an error.